Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/mirror.rst

 (Mirror Reflectivity 1.0).

 Fresnel 0.0 stands for a perfect mirror Material, while Fresnel 5.
 0 could stand for a glossy Material.
-It's barely noticeable but in the lower picture, the Material is perfectly reflective around the edges.
+It is barely noticeable but in the lower picture, the Material is perfectly reflective around the edges.

 The smoothness of the Fresnel limit can be further controlled using the *Blend* slider.